|

 Get a Plant Instead of a Dog or Cat

 “Get a plant instead of a pet,” Traynor said.
-“If you don’t have the capacity yet to take care of yourself, you don’t have the capacity to take care of a dog.”
+“If you don’t have the capacity yet to take care of yourself, you can’t take care of a dog.”
 His recommendation for gauging when you’re ready for a pet: “Start with a plant and water it every day and see how you do.
 If you do well with the plant, move to a fish, and then from a fish to a turtle, and from a turtle to a dog,” Traynor said.

 Traynor’s point, in citing this progression, was not so much to encourage people to follow it literally but to illustrate the need for small, incremental steps toward greater responsibility.